 Bear in mind that if you leave your job without your employers permission, they are entitled to reduce the amount of redundancy pay owed to you.

 Once you have been made redundant and are working your notice your employer is obliged to give you reasonable time off to look for another job and to arrange training that will help you find another job.

 If you need to start a new job with a different company before the end of your notice period the best thing to do is to talk to your employer as they may be willing to release you without docking your redundancy pay.
-Bear in mind that if you leave without their permission, they are entitled to reduce the amount owed to you.

 What should I do if I believe my employer has treated me unfairly?